 The individual hosts providing this service are not redundant and may be unavailable for short periods of time: redundancy is achieved through the client talking to multiple servers.
 Clients must be configured with a minimum of three of the above hosts.

-names are still present the DNS and there are currently no plans to remove them.
-You should, however, reconfigure clients to use the new names (directly in cam.ac.uk
+names are still present in the DNS, they will be withdrawn in due course.
+You should reconfigure clients to use the new names (directly in cam.ac.uk

 SNTP Service